StevenBlack/hackfest/readme.md

 | ![alt text](assets/pulp-fiction.jpg) |  ![alt text](assets/kill-bill.jpg)    |
 | ---- | ---- |

+There has to be a logical and systematic way to explain Bitcoin.

 #### Analyzing Bitcoin subject matter

 Here we try to picture and resolve why Bitcoin is so hard to explain.
 We start by picking 21 facets to be explained.
 We could have picked 40 facets, but 21 is ample for now.

 If we list Bitcoin's salient subjects, and cross-reference among them for prerequisite relationships, we get a table that looks like this.

 ![Base concepts and their prereqisite relationships](assets/base-concepts-related.png)

 **All matrices can be represented as a graph network**.
 Here's the graph network of these prerequisite relationships.
 What a mess!
-Where to start to explain Bitcoin in a coherent way?
+Let's try to make sense of this.

 ![Base concepts and their prereqisite relationships](assets/base-concepts-graph-1.png)